kiraoyd/Almost-Died-Today/JOURNAL.md

 33. Go to api.nasa.gov, generate an API Key.
 Account info and API key is in the .env
 34. To query the NeoW's API:  GET https://api.nasa.gov/neo/rest/v1/feed?start_date=START_DATE&end_date=END_DATE&api_key=API_KEY

+If you got this far...I clearly gave up on this step by step thingy.
+To be completely honest, it was mostly so I'd be able to refer back and help other students with their workflow if needed.
+Oh well.
+RIP idea.